-Possible Cause Remedy 1) Starting speed too low Preheat engine 2) High oil pressure At very low temperatures, a pressure reading of up to around 500 kpa doesn' necessarily indicate a malfunction 3) Low battery charge Fit fully charged battery
+Possible Cause Remedy 1) Starting speed too low Preheat engine 2) At very low temperatures, a pressure reading of up to around 500 kpa doesn' necessarily indicate a malfunction 3) Low battery charge Fit fully charged battery

-Note: Running this engine on low octane fuel will cause piston damage and in extreme case failure of the top ring gland or holed piston due to detonation.
-Changing the engine tuning to a leaner air fuel mix will cause piston damage.
+Note: running this engine on low octane fuel will cause piston damage and in extreme cases failure of the top ring gland or holed piston due to detonation.
+Changing the engine tuning to a leaner air/fuel mix will also cause piston and engine damage.